Importance of Keywords in Aviation SMS

 There are two ways to define hazards in risk management.

-Most commonly, they are assumed to be a “dangerous condition” that lead directly to an accident.
+Most commonly, they are assumed to be a “dangerous condition” that leads directly to an accident.
 In this definition, hazards arise from hazard mechanisms, such as root causes and Human Factors.

 Less commonly (but perhaps an easier to understand definition) they are considered as “benign elements that can become dangerous” through interaction (i.e., human interaction, weather, etc.).